WELCOME TO THE HEBRON TOWNSHIP ASSESSOR'S OFFICE!

 - Senior Citizens Homestead Exemption

 The Senior Citizens Homestead Exemption reduces the equalized assessed value by $5,000.
+Beginning the 2023 tax year, the exemption will remove up to $8,000 from the equalized assessed value before the taxes are calculated.
 The exemption is available when the owner-occupant reaches the age of 65 during the assessment year, and was the owner of the property on January 1st of the assessment year.
 Upon turning 65, the owner may apply for the exemption at the Assessor's Office.
 Applicants are required to provide proof of age (driver's license or birth certificate) and proof of ownership (deed or title policy).
-Senior Citizens Homestead Exemption Form

 - Senior Citizens Assessment Freeze Homestead Exemption